mjkl-gh/Doc/Projects/House/Powerwall.md

 - Victron MultiPlus II 3000VA/48V
 - Victron Energy Cerbo GX MK2

 It's debatable If I should get the Multiplus II GX or non-GX version.
 For 1P the GX is definitely cheaper.
-Also, for 3P getting a seperate Cerbo CX seams a bit more expensive.
+But also, for 3P getting a seperate Cerbo CX seams a bit more expensive.

 Drawbacks of one or the other need to be investigated
 ## (bonus) Solar panels